BestTimesToVisit.com Logo

 attraction

-Step into a fairytale within the walls of the Alcázar of Segovia, a stunning castle perched dramatically on a rocky outcrop.
-Wander through its opulent rooms, imagining the lives of kings and queens, and don't miss the climb up the Tower of John II for unparalleled views of the surrounding countryside.
-Visit on a weekday morning to avoid the largest crowds.
+Step into the enchanting Alcázar of Segovia, a castle that looks as if it leaped from the pages of a fairytale.
+Wander through its opulent rooms and climb the Tower of John II for unparalleled, sweeping views of the city and the surrounding countryside.
+Visit on a weekday morning to avoid crowds and truly soak in the atmosphere.

 Best time: May-Oct